kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   each with `bandwidth=10Gi`), where `nic-0` has two claims totalling 7Gi and `nic-1` has one claim of 2Gi and `nic-2` has no claims, reports
-  `shareableSummary = {fullyAvailable: 1, partiallyConsumed: 2,
+  `shareableSummary = {fullyAvailableDevices: 1, partiallyAvailableDevices: 2,
   capacity: [{name: bandwidth, total: 30Gi, consumed: 9Gi, available: 21Gi}]}`.
 - **`shareableSummary` heterogeneous-schema handling**: a pool with two devices that carry different capacity keys (`nic-a` has